Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us029/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* n/a
+* There's a dependency on the US022 - Add entry to the Agenda, since there must be an agenda entry to mark as done

 ### 1.5 Input and Output Data

 **Input Data:**

-* Asks to mark a task as completed
+* Agenda Entry

 **Output Data:**

-* Confirm task completion
+* (in)success message

 ### 1.6.
 System Sequence Diagram (SSD)